Pressure Injuries

 Pressure reduction

-Reducing tissue pressure is accomplished through careful positioning of the patient, protective devices, and use of support surfaces.
+Reducing tissue pressure is accomplished through careful positioning of the patient, protective devices, and use of support surfaces (2, 3).

-Frequent repositioning (and selection of the proper position) is most important.
-A written schedule should be used to direct and document repositioning.
-Patients confined to a bed should be turned a minimum of every 2 hours and should be placed at a 30° angle to the mattress when on their side (lateral decubitus) to avoid direct trochanteric pressure.
-Elevation of the head of the bed should be minimal to avoid the effects of shearing forces.
+Frequent repositioning (and selection of the proper position) is the most important factor in maintaining pressure reduction.
+A written schedule should be used to direct and document repositioning of the patient.
+Patients confined to a bed should be turned a minimum of every 2 hours and should be placed at a 30° angle to the mattress when on their side (lateral decubitus) to avoid direct trochanteric pressure (4).
+Elevation of the head of the bed should be minimal to avoid the effects of shearing forces (ie, the forces the patient may experience in needing to change position).
 When repositioning patients, lifting devices (eg, a Stryker frame) or bed linen should be used instead of dragging patients to avoid unnecessary friction.
 Patients placed in chairs should be repositioned every hour and encouraged to change position on their own every 15 minutes.

 Protective padding such as pillows, foam wedges, and heel protectors can be placed between and/or under the knees, ankles, and heels when patients are supine or on their side.
 Windows should be cut out of plaster casts at pressure sites in patients immobilized by fractures.
 Soft seat cushions should be provided for patients able to sit in a chair.